Conditions: Obstructive Sleep Disordered Breathing (including Obstructive Sleep Apnea)

 sleep study cartoon.png

 Symptoms of sleep apnea usually include loud snoring, restless sleep, and excessive daytime sleepiness.
 A sleep study records several key measurements during a night of sleep.
-The gold standard, called the polysomnogram, is performed in a sleep lab room set up like a hotel room, and records many types of data (brain waves, eye movement, nasal and oral airflow, muscle tone, body position, chest and abdomen respiratory effort, heart monitor, blood oxygen monitor, and microphone over the windpipe) to give the most comprehensive and accurate picture.
-A sleep study performed in the sleep lab may also include a trial of continuous positive airway pressure which may demonstrate correction of the sleep apnea and show the lowest air pressure settings required for correction.
-Studies performed at home measure only some of these data, and are more convenient and usually more likely covered by insurance for initial testing.
+The gold standard, called the polysomnogram (PSG), is performed in a sleep lab room set up like a hotel room, and records many types of data (brain waves, eye movement, nasal and oral airflow, muscle tone, body position, chest and abdomen respiratory effort, heart monitor, blood oxygen monitor, and microphone over the windpipe) to give the most comprehensive and accurate picture.
+A sleep study performed in the sleep lab may be a split night study, which also includes a trial of continuous positive airway pressure which may demonstrate correction of the sleep apnea and show the lowest air pressure settings required for correction.
+Home Sleep Apnea Tests (HSATs) may be used on patients at least 18 years of age and measure only some of the data obtained from a PSG, specifically oxygen saturation, respiratory effort, and nasal airflow.
+HSATs are more convenient and usually more likely covered by insurance for initial testing than PSGs, but are less accurate and less informative.

 fiberoptic exam of the throat (flexible laryngoscopy)